codecop/LCD-Numbers-Mocking-Kata/Csharp/README.md

 ### Warning ###

-Fixing all calls to other classes in a test is not recommended in real unit tests because this leads to bad tests which are bound to the implementation.
+Enforcing all calls to other classes in a test is not recommended in real unit tests because this leads to bad tests which are bound to the implementation.
 These over specified tests make it impossible to change the code under test without breaking.
 We want to be able to change the code without breaking the test as long as the